FactomProject/factom-docs/api/includes/_factomd-api.md

 ```

 **What does this mean?**
-There was an internal error when proccessing your request.
+There was an internal error when processing your request.

 **What to do?**